-What happens if I do not successfully complete one course component?
+• What happens if I do not successfully complete one course component?

-- If you do not successfully complete one course component during the year (e.g. Year 5 Paediatrics), you are still able to sit the end-of-year examinations.
+- O If you do not successfully complete one course component during the year (e.g. Year 5 Paediatrics), you are still able to sit the end-of-year examinations.
 However, you will be required to undertake a remedial placement (summer course) in the SAME academic calendar year.
-This MUST occur even if you successfully complete the end-of-year examinations. - You are NOT required to undertake a remedial placement (summer course) if the course component is a 2 unit Medical and Scientific Attachment (instead specific tasks/assignments will be provided as a way to remediate).
+This MUST occur even if you successfully complete the end-of-year examinations.
+If, however, you do not successfully complete the end-of-year examinations, you will not be offered a remedial placement. - You are NOT required to undertake a remedial placement (summer course) if the course component is a 2 unit Medical and Scientific Attachment (instead specific tasks/assignments will be provided as a way to remediate).